ValveSoftware/vogl/README.md

 vogl
 =============

+## NOTE ##

+This is a source only branch of vogl.
+We're going to let it cook for a couple weeks and it will be moved over to vogl.
+WARNING: History has been re-written to remove the larger binaries...

 ## Warning ##

 This project is alpha^2 right now.
 If you are up for suffering through a bit of pain with early releases, please continue on - we'd love to have your help...